yuunoko/neovim-guide/README.md

 ![LunarVim](https://i.imgur.com/1oq4sTP.gif)

+However, I made a game in neovim with Lua programming language that can help you improve your abilities on using neovim.
+You can find it here.

+But if you don't wanna learn by a really fun game, you can just learn the basics below.

 ## How to use Vim/Neovim

 You just installed Vim/Neovim, but you don't know how to use.
 Luckly, there are some things that can help you learn to use it.